 - Poor or incomplete breast drainage

 - Plugged ducts or mastitis

 - Over-supply or diminishing supply

 Tongue and lip ties are easily corrected with a simple, safe and immediately effective procedure called a frenulectomy.
 Dr. Jordan is one of six preferred providers in the state of Ohio for revision of a tongue and lip tie via dental laser.
 The dental laser is the safest and least invasive of treatments available for the revision.

-If you child is diagnosed with a tongue or lip tie, it is important to get the right kind of support.
-Depending on your child’s age and symptoms, your support group may include a Lactation Consultant, Craniosacral Therapist, Speech Therapist, Myofunctional Therapist, Chiropractor or Osteopathic Doctor.
+If your child is diagnosed with a tongue or lip tie, it is important to get the right kind of support.
+Depending on your child’s age and symptoms, your support group may include a Lactation Consultant, Craniosacral Therapist, Speech Therapist, Myofunctional Therapist, Chiropractor, or Osteopathic Doctor.
 We are only one piece of the puzzle in correcting developmental issues related to tongue and lip ties.

-Our office is committed to continue educating ourselves and our patients about this important topic while providing a safe and loving environment to all families affected by tongue and lip ties.
+Our office is committed to continuing to educate ourselves and our patients about this important topic while providing a safe and loving environment for all families affected by tongue and lip ties.